 DUTIES AND RESPONSIBILITIES:

-Within the larger scope of formal and informal learning of the Programs & Services Department (PSD) and reporting to the Director of Adult Services & Cultural Programs, the Community Health Coordinator oversees all health-related programs, grants and initiatives throughout the Queens Public Library (QPL) for customers.
+Within the larger scope of formal and informal learning of the Programs & Services Department (PSD) and reporting to the Director of Programming, the Community Health Coordinator oversees all health-related programs, grants and initiatives throughout the Queens Public Library (QPL) for customers.

 - Coordinates and oversees all health-related programming for Queens Public Library customers.

 - Performs needs assessments to identify, recommend, and develop a robust programming that targets community needs.

 - Continually monitors and evaluates program performance and attendance.

 - Markets and promotes staff and customer understanding of the wide range of health-related program offerings.